 - An explanation of the thematic concerns evident in the portfolio.

 - A discussion of the stylistic techniques employed in the portfolio.

-- An analysis of revision of one poem or one short story, in which you give detailed examples of both line level and larger, thematic revisions to the piece.
+- An analysis of revision of one poem, short story, or essay in which you give detailed examples of both line level and larger, thematic revisions to the piece.

 - A description of the texts and authors that have shaped the writer’s work, and the portfolio, specifically.